From our private database of 35,600+ case briefs...

 Facts

 Bell Aerospace Co.
 (Bell) (plaintiff) employed buyers to supply its factories.
 Bell’s buyers wished to unionize but could not, because buyers were considered managerial employees by the National Labor Relations Board (NLRB) (defendant).
 The NLRB had prohibited managerial employees from unionizing, deeming those employees too entwined with management to come within the protections of the National Labor Relations Act (NLRA).
-Under the Administrative Procedure Act (APA), 5 U.S.C. § 553, federal agencies could make new rules by a process called notice-and-comment rulemaking.
+Under the Administrative Procedure Act, federal agencies could make new rules through a process called notice-and-comment rulemaking.
 Federal agencies could also informally make rules through adjudication, or the process of determining licenses and benefits on a case-by-case basis.
-In response to agitation to unionize by the buyers at Bell, the NLRB reversed its positions regarding the status of buyers and managerial employees.
-By way of adjudication, the NLRB determined that buyers were not managerial employees and that even managerial employees could, with certain limitations, unionize.
-Bell petitioned for review of the NLRB's bargaining order, and the NLRB cross-petitioned for enforcement of the order.
+In response to agitation to unionize by the buyers at Bell, the NLRB changed its positions regarding the status of buyers and managerial employees.
+By way of adjudication, the NLRB determined, among other things, that buyers were not necessarily managerial employees, and indeed Bell’s buyers were not managerial employees and could therefore unionize.
+Bell petitioned for review of the NLRB’s bargaining order, and the NLRB cross-petitioned for enforcement of the order.

 Rule of Law